nodu/nixos-confg/README.md

 # change to root
 ```

-At this point, verify `/dev/sda` exists.
-This is the expected block device
+At this point, verify `/dev/sda` exists. `ls /dev/sd*` This is the expected block device
 where the Makefile will install the OS.
 If you setup your VM to use SATA,
 this should exist.
 If `/dev/nvme` or `/dev/vda` exists instead, you didn't
 configure the disk properly.
 Note, these other block device types work fine,